A step-by-step guide to Zendesk create side conversations via email or Slack

 4. Click Send.

 Your message will show up in the chosen Slack channel as a new thread.
-Your teammates can reply directly in that thread, and magically, their responses will pop up right back in the Zendesk ticket's side conversation panel.
-No more chasing people down for answers.
+Your teammates can reply directly in that thread, and their responses will pop up right back in the Zendesk ticket's side conversation panel.

 Step 4: Add existing ticket comments for extra context

-This is probably one of the most useful parts of the whole feature.
-Instead of re-explaining a customer's issue from scratch, you can just forward their exact words.
+This is one of the most powerful aspects of the feature.
+Instead of re-explaining a customer's issue, you can share their exact words.

 1. Start a new side conversation or open one you've already created.